I’m a native Detroiter and the co-founder of People 4 People Productions.

 JHS#22 , NYC, 1986

-Filmmaker Barbara Koppel meets with film students from
+Filmmaker Barbara Koppel and film students from

-The High School of Art & Design in Manhattan
+The High School of Art & Design

 At Rutgers University, as a Film Studies Adjunct throughout the ’90s, I learned how to use